keyichen313/Reading_Notes/tool_kit.md

 - type in your local VS Code's Terminal: git push origin main (push change into GitHub finally)

-2. How to insert a photo?
+2.How to insert a photo?
   ![Description of what you want to show in your website link](./Your Photo Name Here.JPG)

-3. How to go back to home page?
+3.How to go back to home page?
     ./

-4. How to know where I am now and open it in local VS Code?
+4.How to know where I am now and open it in local VS Code?
     Code .

+5.How to change name inside the same folder? type mv (stands for move)
+Example: change the name of Improve_Notes to Reading Notes as following: mv Improve_Notes Reading_Notes

+Note: mv can also change the location

+6.How to merge the change I made in GitHub with local VS Code?
+You will need to pull the change back to VS Code by typing following command in the VS Code Terminal: git pull origin main